Proteusiq/estate/README.md

 # Advance Web Scraping
-> Using airflow to schedule, monitor, and log.
+> Using dagster to schedule, monitor, and log.
 Postgres as backend and data storage.
-Redis as a broker
+Celery[Redis] as a broker

-## Update: 2022-04-18

-Migrating to Dagster plans

 ![advance_image](images/advance_design.jpg)

+> Migrating from airflow to dagster in progress ...

 ### Getting Started
 Checklist to start our services